Twisted Graded Categories: Introduction

 \subsection{Acknowledgements}

 We thank Nathaniel Stapleton and our advisor Tomer Schlank for inspiring discussions that led to this project.
 We are especially grateful to Tomer Schlank for his patience, valuable insights, and many helpful conversations.
-We extend special thanks to Millie Rose Deaton for her insightful discussions and assistance in the early stages of the project.
-We also thank the entire Seminarak group, particularly Lior Yanovski, for many helpful discussions and comments on previous drafts.
+We extend special thanks to Millie Rose for her insightful discussions and assistance in the early stages of the project.
+We also thank the entire Seminarak group, particularly Shay Ben-Moshe and Lior Yanovski for many helpful discussions and comments on previous drafts.
+We thank Achim Krause and Maxime Ramzi for many helpful comments on a previous version.

 The first author acknowledges the hospitality of the University of Chicago, where the project was primarily written.
 The second author expresses gratitude to the Hebrew University, where most of the project was developed.